What is WebRTC and Signaling Servers?

 WebRTC

-• Network Information Exchange: Sharing ICE (Interactive Connectivity Establishment) candidates to facilitate NAT traversal and ensure peers can find the best path for direct communication.
+- Network Information Exchange: Sharing ICE (Interactive Connectivity Establishment) candidates.
+ICE candidates provide network addresses, allowing for NAT traversal and helping peers find the best route for direct communication.

-• Session Management: Handling changes in the session, such as adding or removing media streams or adjusting bandwidth.
+- Session Management: Handling changes to the session, such as adding or removing media streams or adjusting bandwidth.
+This also includes error handling and renegotiation.

-Without signaling, peers would not be able to locate each other or negotiate the parameters of the communication session.
-Therefore, signaling servers play a crucial role in WebRTC, acting as intermediaries to relay signaling messages between clients.
+Without a robust signaling process, peers wouldn't be able to locate each other or agree on the parameters for the communication session.
+Therefore, signaling servers play a critical role in WebRTC, acting as intermediaries to relay signaling messages between clients.
+To further illustrate, imagine User A wants to call User B. The signaling server facilitates this by relaying the connection request and the negotiation of session details between them.

 What is WebRTC Signaling Servers?

-• XMPP (Extensible Messaging and Presence Protocol): An XML-based protocol used for instant messaging and presence information.
+- XMPP (Extensible Messaging and Presence Protocol): An XML-based protocol used for instant messaging and presence information.
+XMPP's strengths lie in its extensibility and decentralized nature, making it suitable for various applications.
+A potential drawback is its XML-based format, which can lead to larger message sizes.

-• WebSockets: A communication protocol providing full-duplex communication channels over a single TCP connection, often used for real-time web applications.
+- WebSockets: A communication protocol providing full-duplex communication channels over a single TCP connection, often used for real-time web applications.
+WebSockets offer low latency and efficient communication, making them a popular choice for WebRTC signaling.

 Setting Up a WebRTC Signaling Server